ajibolagenius/rant/README.md

 ### Keyboard Shortcuts

-bentoRant comes with a variety of keyboard shortcuts to enhance your experience:
+Rant comes with a variety of keyboard shortcuts to enhance your experience:

 - `n` - Create a new rant
 - `e` - Explore rants